apache/mesos/docs/isolators/network-ports.md

 violations but will not terminate tasks.
 By default, network port enforcement is disabled.

-The `--container_ports_watch_interval` flag specifies the interval between task port reconciliations.

 If the `--check_agent_port_range_only` flag is specified, the isolator will not kill tasks that listen on unallocated ports outside the range of port resources the agent offers to tasks.
 This flag is required when using the default Mesos executors or any custom executor that uses the native Mesos Java or Python bindings since the native Mesos libraries will always implicity listen on a socket.
 This flag should not be required for custom executors that use the HTTP executor API.
+This flag can't be used in conjunction with `--container_ports_isolated_range`.

+The `--container_ports_isolated_range` works just like the `--check_agent_port_range_only` flag except that it accepts an arbitrary range of ports.
+When this range flag is set, the isolator will neither log nor terminate the task if the used unallocated ports that are outside this range.
+This flag can't be used in conjunction with `--check_agent_port_range_only`.

+The `--container_ports_watch_interval` flag specifies the interval between task port reconciliations.

 The network ports isolator ignores tasks that belong to a [CNI](../cni.md) network since these tasks do not share the host network namespace.